 Sony A7r II Picture Profiles & Creative Styles

-To make your life even more complicated, Sony has littered the camera menu with even more profiles.
+To simplify your life, Sony has littered the camera menu with even more profiles.
 And they even inconveniently put them in a different spot.
-But luckily, most of them are just garbage and they can be ignored.
+Luckily, most of them are just garbage, and can be ignored.

 So now there are two sets of profiles.
-We have our Creative Styles that are in most Sony cameras, and we have our new Profiles that are designed specifically for video but can also be used for stills.
+Our Creative Styles are in most Sony cameras, and our new Profiles are designed specifically for video but can also be used for stills.

 Creative Styles